Ana Teresa Fernández: Foreign Bodies

-In the exhibit Foreign Bodies, Fernández takes on women's rights within her own culture.
+In “Foreign Bodies,” the exhibition combines photography, painting, and performance to show how women's bodies became sites for both resistance and control.In the exhibit Foreign Bodies, Fernández takes on women's rights within her own culture.
 During her Ted Talk, Fernández spoke of traveling to the Yucatan Peninsula where a tour guide explained that a sinkhole, also known as a cenote, with beautiful blue water was actually a mass grave for girls that were sacrificed as offerings to the gods.
 An article was written about a team of archaeologists that went to the Yucatan Peninsula discovered evidence that the human sacrifice Fernández learned of was more than a myth about the Mayan culture.
 The October 2003 issue of National Geographic explains, "[N]ewly discovered skeletons have yield evidence of sacred funerary rites and human sacrifice."
 Shaken by this, Fernández returned to the cenote in Mexico in 2012.
 This time she rented a white stallion named Tequila and outfitted in stilettos and a black dress, she entered the cenote on horseback attempting to conquer nature instead of being sacrificed in it.
 In a 2014 interview with SF Art Enthusiast, Fernández illuminates, "I went to a sink hole in Mexico where thousands of virgins had been drowned as sacrificial offerings to the gods.
-I went into the sink hole and attempted to ride a wild white stallion, as a way to reclaim or change the history of that site."
+I went into the sink hole and attempted to ride a wild white stallion, as a way to reclaim or change the history of that site."In one recurring image Fernandez rides a white horse through a cenote in Mexico, referencing historical power associated with conquest.
+Fernandez helps reclaim the feminine authority in a space historically connected to violence against women.The distorted underwater perspectives create a feeling of instability which reflects experiences of displacement and exclusion.
+By blending personal imagery with political symbolism, Fernandez challenges ideas of nationalism and questions who is really labeled as “foreign.”